ryangball/DockBuilder/README.md

 ## Requirements for Building
 - [Platypus](https://sveinbjorn.org/platypus): A developer tool that creates native Mac applications from command line scripts such as shell scripts or Python, Perl, Ruby, Tcl, JavaScript and PHP programs.
     - You must install the command line tool associated with Platypus.
 Open Platypus, in the Menu Bar choose "Platypus" > "Preferences" and click the "Install" button to install the Platypus command line tool.
+- jamfHelper: jamfHelper is used to display the message when the Dock is being built (if you choose to use that feature).
+CocoaDialog could also be leveraged pretty easily for environments without Jamf Pro.
+AppleScript could also be used, but you can't create an AppleScript dialog void of buttons.

 *Note: [Dockutil](https://github.com/ryangball/DockBuilder#Dockutil) is also required, but included in the resulting .pkg and releases.*